Royal Iolani

 Confidence 90%: One listing explicitly notes "key fob controlled elevators."

-Multiple listings explicitly reference key fob/card-controlled access and secured entry, indicating a card/fob electronic access system is in place.
-This explicit language gives high confidence.
+Multiple listings explicitly reference key fob controlled elevators and secured entry, indicating the building uses electronic card/fob access systems.

 No analysis available